qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 <img alt="Visual instructions for turning off the Raspberry Pi" src="Pictures/s7vHYkMHZEmtoXhtdLxNdig.png"/>
 </p>

+### Step 6: Connect through MATLAB

+TBD (will update with instructions next time we run QEA with physical robots)

 ### Troubleshooting Your Neato

 *Symptom:* Both the red and green LEDs on the raspberry pi are illuminated and not flashing.